Proxy Controls and Panel Data

+Our work contributes to the broader literature on nonparametric and non-separable measurement error models and their applications. \citet{Hu2008} provide identification results for nonparametric and non-separable models with measurement error and present a related estimator.
+The results of \citet{Hu2008} have been used for estimation in panel models using a factor analytic approach.
+Notably in \citet{Hu2012} and \citet{Arellano2016}. \citet{Wilhelmb} applies their results to a panel model with noisy measurements of the covariates of interest.
+The results of \citet{Hu2008} is adapted to causal inference with mismeasured confounders in the context of regression discontinuity by \cite{Rokkanen2015} and may be adapted to the problem of proxy controls more generally, as discussed in \cite{Deaner2022}.
+As shown in \cite{Deaner2022}, the exclusion restrictions of \citet{Hu2008} differ from those in this paper and other closely related works.
+Moreover, the corresponding characterization of causal objects differs markedly and motivates a distinct estimation strategy.

 Our panel analysis follows a long line of work in which observations from other periods are used to account for unobserved heterogeneity.
-This approach is the basis of classic methods like those of \citet{Hausman1981b}, \citet{Holtz-Eakin1988b}, and \citet{Arellano1991}.
-A recent literature takes a similar approach to control for unobserved heterogeneity that is non-additive and appears in non-linear models.
-For example, the work of \citet{Arellano2016}, \citet{Freyberger2018} and \citet{Evdokimov2009}.
+This approach is the basis of classic methods like those of \citet{Hausman1981b}, \citet{Holtz-Eakin1988b}, and \citet{Arellano1991} and some more recent work that allows for non-linearity like \citet{Freyberger2018} and \citet{Evdokimov2009}.

-A key step in our estimation method is a Penalized Sieve Minimum Distance (PSMD) procedure.
-PSMD estimators are analyzed extensively in \citet{Cheng} and \citet{Chen2015}.
-PSMD estimation generalizes earlier methods for estimating conditional moment restriction models, for example those presented in \citet{Newey2003} and \citet{Ai2003}.

-There is a sizable literature examining the effects of grade retention on cognitive and social success.
-For a meta-analysis of some earlier literature on this topic see \citet{Jimerson2001}.
-Our analysis builds on the work of \citet{Fruehwirth2016}.
-We use the data available in the supplement of their paper and their code to clean that data and we estimate some of the same causal effects as they do in their work.

-Recent work to estimate structural (i.e., causal) Engel curves for food in a nonparametric or semiparametric fashion includes the instrumental variables approach of \citet{Blundell2007} and the panel approach of \citet{Chernozhukov2015a}.
+An extensive literature examines the effects of grade retention on cognitive and social success.
+For a meta-analysis see \citet{Jimerson2001}.
+We build on the work of \citet{Fruehwirth2016}.
+We use the cleaned data available with their paper and we estimate some of the same causal effects.
+Recent work to estimate consumer demand counterfactuals (in particular, structural Engel curves) in nonparametric/semi-parametric models includes the instrumental variables approach of \citet{Blundell2007} and the panel approach of \citet{Chernozhukov2015a}.
 For a short survey see \citet{Lewbel}.